aristov/htmlmodule/readme.md

 ## Usage

-Use [module bundler](http://webpack.github.io/) and [transpiler](http://babeljs.io) to transform and pack modules for in-browser usage.
+Use a [module bundler](http://webpack.github.io/) and a [transpiler](http://babeljs.io) to transform and pack modules for in-browser usage.

 ### Install